 Since 6000 BCE, the ceremony and ritual traditions of many cultures had become more dramatic.
 Egyptologists dated the first ritual productions to 2000 BCE.
 An Egyptian desire for realistic portrayal had players even suffering from life-threatening wounds.

 A manuscript depicting the battles between Horus and Seth was written during the 20th dynasty and was performed for many years.
 It is considered by some to be the first example of comedy because of its political satire and jest.

 By 1500 BCE, Chinese productions were musical, comedic and included acrobatics.
-China is credited to have built the first permanent theatre building.
+China is credited with having built the first permanent theatre building.
 In 700 BCE, its purpose was to establish a place where poets and playwrights could develop their whimsical craft.

 As early as 1200 BCE cult worship ceremonies for the fertility god Dionysus were paving dirt paths towards sophisticated dramatic productions in Greece.
-Old Grecian rituals merged with more mainstream notions over the next 600+ years and produced an incredible culture of Theatre.
+Old Grecian rituals merged with more mainstream notions over the next 600+ years and produced an incredible Theatre culture.
 Magnificent productions were held on hillsides with dirt stages and large rocks for seating.
 They were also performed in public squares on simple non-permanent structures.
 Plays often contained lessons about legal systems, politics, and the military.

-During the early Dark Ages, specifically during the 5th and 10th centuries, theatre disappeared from Western Europe.
+During the early Dark Ages, specifically during the 5th and 10th centuries, Theatre disappeared from Western Europe.
 That was aside from some small bands of actors who were denounced by the church.
-By 925 churches began including vocal performance in ceremony, but there was no acting.
+By 925, churches began including vocal performances in a ceremony, but there was no acting.
 From 935-973, Germany was producing religious comedies.
 This eventually led to a surge in liturgical plays across Russia, Scandinavia and Italy.
-By 965-975 short plays were overseen by the church.
+By 965-975, short plays were overseen by the church.
 It was only in the 12th century that plays were performed outside of the churches again.

 Resurgence and growth